-After hitting its all-time high of $53.60, Microsoft stock starts to fall.
-Less than a year later, Microsoft shares fall more than 60% in value to $20.
+After hitting an all-time high of $53.60, Microsoft stock starts to fall.
+Less than a year later, MSFT shares fall more than 60% in value to $20.

 A decade of Microsoft dominance

 While I typically focus on Apple (and sometimes NeXT and Pixar) for “Today in Apple history,” it’s worth singling out Microsoft today because of what this date signified about the changing face of tech.
 In inflation-adjusted dollars, Microsoft’s market cap reached a high of around $850 billion at the time.

 It’s tough to think of a company that appeared more unassailable than Microsoft as 2000 approached.
 And yet, just 15 years earlier, Microsoft had been little more than a successful indie developer for the Mac.

-Apple’s determination to stick with a proprietary OS while Microsoft licensed Windows to third-party PC-makers spelled a rough few years for Cupertino.
+Apple’s determination to stick with a proprietary OS while Microsoft licensed Windows to third-party PC-makers set up a rough few years for Cupertino.
 After disastrous product launches and poor management decisions, Apple fell from power.
 Meanwhile, Microsoft gradually crept closer to matching what Apple was doing with Mac OS — most notably with Windows 95.

 By the time of Jobs’ return to Apple in 1997, Cupertino appeared so far from a contender that Microsoft was willing to bail out the company with a $150 million lifeline as part of a deal involving Internet Explorer.
 Apple was said to be 90 days away from bankruptcy at that point.

 So what changed?

 Within weeks of Apple debuting its 1997 “Think Different” ad campaign, marking Jobs’ vision for what Apple needed to represent, the Justice Department sued Microsoft in what became a long-running antitrust case.
 This wasn’t enough to topple Microsoft by any means.
 But it did coincide with a leveling off of the company’s influence.